 There are four main reasons the MLDS Center will collect new data.
+These reasons are described below.

 Required by Law

 The Maryland General Assembly may pass bills requiring the MLDS Center to collect new data.
 This may be due to a change in the law's definitions or an addition to the existing structure.